The Best Sourdough Crepes Recipe (Discard)

 - Roasted Vegetables with Feta Cheese

 Store leftover sourdough crêpes by stacking one on top of another with pieces of parchment paper in between each layer.
-Store in a large zip-loc bag or airtight container for 2-3 days in the fridge.
-Reheat in a skillet on medium low heat or in the microwave for small increments until warm.
+Store in a large zip-loc bag or an airtight container for 2-3 days.
+Store leftover sourdough crepes by stacking them with pieces of parchment paper in between each layer.
+Keep them in a ziplock bag or an airtight container in the fridge for 2-3 days.
+Reheat in a skillet on medium-low heat or in the microwave in short increments until warm.
+Sourdough crepes also freeze well for up to 3 months.
+Thaw in the fridge or on the counter until room temperature.

 Sourdough Crepe Recipe